The Lab of Linda C. Giudice, MD, PhD, MSc

 The Human Female Reproductive Tract as a Portal of Entry for Infection

-We are pursuing a metagenomics approach to defining bacterial flora in human vagina under different steroid hormone conditions and in the setting of preterm delivery.
+We have pursued a metagenomics approach to defining bacterial flora in human vagina under different steroid hormone conditions and in the setting of preterm delivery.
 Furthermore, we are investigating the role of the endometrium as a portal of entry for male-to-female HIV-1 transmission.
-We also participate in an NIH clinical trial group on therapies and prevention of sexually transmitted infections in women.
+We also participate in an NIH clinical trial group on therapies and prevention of sexually transmitted infections in women and men.

 Immune Activation, Inflammation and the Endometrium

 Currently, we are exploring the effects of common pelvic, uterine, and systemic disorders on endometrial function, including endometriosis, polycystic ovary syndrome (PCOS), and uterine fibroids.
-Emerging studies indicate that endometrial cells from women with these disorders exhibit biomarkers associated with inflammation and immune cell recruitment, which may contribute to pathological conditions such as bleeding, pain, and infertility.
-To date, we have identified biomarkers that can be utilized to classify the endometria of women with these disorders utilizing global transcriptomic profiling as a non-invasive diagnostic tool.
+Emerging studies indicate that endometrial cells from women with these disorders exhibit biomarkers associated with inflammation and immune cell recruitment, which may contribute to pathological conditions such as uterine bleeding, pelvic pain, and infertility.
+To date, we have identified biomarkers of endometriosis using multidimensional genomic data.

 The UCSF NIH Human Endometrial Tissue and DNA Bank

 The Endometrial Tissue bank was established by Dr. Giudice in 1999 and is a national repository and resource for endometrial/blood specimens.
 For more information, visit the UCSF NIH Human Endometrial Tissue and DNA Bank.